Inside Sales vs. Outside Sales: a complete guide

 It’s difficult for an introvert to excel at outside sales.
 Conversely, someone who loves being in the field and thrives on public speaking might not feel comfortable with inside sales.

 Of course, the flip side is also true.
-Some less technology adept reps may not excel at inside sales simply because virtual communication and text-based sales aren’t their forte.
+Some less technology-adept reps may not excel at inside sales simply because virtual communication and text-based sales aren’t their forte.
 Thus there is the solution as video interview software, which allows real-time talks and eases the hiring and communication processes, and for the outsource workforce, it will be a great tool.

 Additionally, outside sales reps need to be self-starters and responsible for managing their own schedules and sales goals.
 They typically wear business attire, while inside sales reps have more oversight and can dress down in theory because they’re not meeting with clients.